Valloric/statblock5e/README.md

 exactly the same but has all the HTML-imports inlined directly into the document.

+The Python script that produces the inlined version [is also available][inline-script].

 ### Why aren't you using polyfills?

 While polyfills for Web Components [do exist][platform], they're not perfect and